vinothrao/RecruitManage/README.md

+#FairWarning : It's an experimental project.
+So still more architectural changes and implementation are under process.Right now concentrating on Dockerizing and up with Kubernetes so that it will act as good example.

 Recruit mage service web application This is sample project that includes the following features :
 •	Service-Repository architecture with Facade pattern
 •	webapi with Angular as front end